Particular/docs.particular.net/samples/sqltransport-sqlpersistence/sample.md

 ### Sender project

 The Sender does not store any data.
-It mimics the front-end system where orders are submitted by the users and passed via the bus to the back-end.
-It is configured to use SQLServer transport with NHibernate persistence.
-The transport is configured to use a non-standard schema `sender` and to send messages addressed to `receiver` endpoint to a different schema.
+It mimics the front-end system where orders are submitted by the users and passed as messages to the back-end.
+It is configured to use the SQL Server transport with SQL persistence.
+The transport is configured to use a non-standard schema `sender` and to send messages addressed to the `receiver` endpoint to a different schema.

 snippet:SenderConfiguration